Taxes are a necessary part of being an American. But do governing officials like the president pay taxes? Absolutely, they do.

 There are many other benefits to being president as well.
 The president gets a pension after leaving the office.
 They also have an annual expense account, a travel account, and an entertainment account.

-The White House provides a home, garden, personal chefs, housekeepers, a movie theater, and a bowling alley for the president and their family as well.
+The White House provides a home, garden, personal chefs, housekeepers, a movie theater, and a bowling alley for the president and their family.

-While a presidential salary is taxable, the other bonus benefits are not, according to tax code.
+So, while a presidential salary is taxable, the other bonus benefits are not, according to the tax code.

 Does the president have to follow the tax brackets?

 Yes.
 The president must follow all tax laws, including the tax brackets.
-That means they would pay taxes at a rate of 35% in 2019.
+That means some of their income would be taxed at the top rate of 35% in 2021.